WildGums/Orchestra/README.md

 Provide a robust yet flexible LOB shell, designed with best practices in mind, to jump start the development of desktop applications.

-In other words, we wanted to create a shell that dramatically speeds up the time it takes to release a LOB application to market by enabling developers to concentrate more on their business logic and less on scaffolding.
+In other words, we wanted to create a shell that dramatically speeds up the time it takes to release a LOB application to market by enabling developers to concentrate more on the business logic and less on scaffolding.

 ## Available Shells